I am a mechanical engineer with a background in robotics and space. I specialize in designing lightweight structures and avionics.

-My coursework and research experience has given me a glimpse at a variety of disciplines and subjects; I have found a great curiosity and passion for aerospace engineering, robotics, structural analysis and simulation, dynamic controls and simulation, and other deeply technical fields.
+I am passionate about working on hard problems.
+Over time I’ve gotten a glimpse at a variety of disciplines and subjects; I have found a great curiosity and passion for robotics, structural analysis and simulation, dynamic controls and simulation, and manufacturing.
 It’s my goal to learn as much as I can about these fields through my studies and hands-on work experience.

 Work Experience and Projects